-Leftover turkey or even ham could be used in this easy dish, and they would be excellent with a some shredded cheddar or Swiss cheese melted over the top.
-Or sprinkle them with grated or shredded Parmesan cheese.
-See the tips and variations for some substitutions and add-in ideas.
+Leftover turkey, tuna, salmon, shrimp, or even ham can replace the chicken in these stuffed peppers, or use a combination of ham and chicken.
+They would be excellent with a some shredded cheddar or Swiss cheese melted over the top.
+Sprinkle shredded cheese over the tops just before they come out of the oven.
+Or sprinkle them with grated or shredded Parmesan cheese just before serving.

 - 1 cup chopped celery